kubevela/kubevela/docs/en/platform-engineers/trait.md

       }
  ```

 This is a CUE based template to define end user abstraction for this workload type.
-We will explain this in detailed in the following CUE section.
+Please check the [templating documentation](../cue/trait.md) for more detail.

 Note that in this example, we only need to give the webhook url as parameter for using KubeWatch.